Home Is Where Our Heart Is

 Benefits our communities reap from our presence aren't only financial.
 We open doors for our young people with scholarship programs and the annual Rural Electric Youth Tour trip to Washington, D.C.
 We teach children safety through programs in schools, online and at Touchstone Energy Camp.
 We help members identify ways to save money by performing home and business energy audits.
 Touchstone Energy’s Together We Save campaign is another way we help you learn to manage your energy usage.
 On togetherwesave.com, you can learn how the little changes add up to big savings on your monthly electric bill.

-We also strengthen our communities by supporting local organizations and charities.
+We also strengthen our communities by supporting local organizations and charities through our Operation RoundUp Program.
 We help members and neighbors in need by sponsoring such things as blood drives, mobile mammogram program, Relay For Life and the Polar Plunge.

-When it comes to Southeastern Indiana REMC, community comes first.
+When it comes to Southeastern Indiana REMC, the community comes first.

 That’s the cooperative difference.